mlflow/mlflow/docs/source/search-runs.rst

       search_all_experiments=True,
   )

-Finally, there are more useful features in the :py:func:`MlflowClient.search_runs() <mlflow.client.MlflowClient.search_runs>` or :py:func:`mlflow.search_runs` methods, so be sure to check out the documentation for more details.
+Finally, there are additioanl useful features in the :py:func:`MlflowClient.search_runs()` or :py:func:`mlflow.search_runs()` methods, so be sure to check out the documentation for more details.

 R
 ^^^^^^